Identitry/home-ops/docs/specification.md

 - Cert-Manager cluster-issuer for Cloudflare ✅
 - Cert-Manager wildcard certificate for myk8s.se ✅
 - External Secrets Operator, connected to against Infisical SAAS. ✅
-- Intel Device Plugin Operator ✅
+- Intel Device Plugin Operator for iGPUs, will be removed when K8s 1.34 with stable DRA is deployed ✅
 - Cozy NFS Driver (CSI NFS Driver for Kubernetes) - For being able to connect to storage on truenas-stor. ✅
 - Media NFS PVs (Read Write/Read Only) ✅